alinush/alinush.github.io/_includes/refs.md

 [^TKPS22]: **Transparency Dictionaries with Succinct Proofs of Correct Operation**, by Tzialla, Ioanna and Kothapalli, Abhiram and Parno, Bryan and Setty, Srinath, *in NDSS 2022*, 2022, [[URL]](https://www.microsoft.com/en-us/research/publication/transparency-dictionaries-with-succinct-proofs-of-correct-operation/)

 [^TMHplus23]: **Open Problems in DAOs**, by Joshua Z. Tan and Tara Merk and Sarah Hubbard and Eliza R. Oak and Joni Pirovich and Ellie Rennie and Rolf Hoefer and Michael Zargham and Jason Potts and Chris Berg and Reuben Youngblom and Primavera De Filippi and Seth Frey and Jeff Strnad and Morshed Mannan and Kelsie Nabben and Silke Noa Elrifai and Jake Hartnell and Benjamin Mako Hill and Alexia Maddox and Woojin Lim and Tobin South and Ari Juels and Dan Boneh, 2023

+[^TSZplus24e]: **Atomic and Fair Data Exchange via Blockchain**, by Ertem Nusret Tas and István András Seres and Yinuo Zhang and Márk Melczer and Mahimna Kelkar and Joseph Bonneau and Valeria Nikolaenko, *in Cryptology {ePrint} Archive, Paper 2024/418*, 2024, [[URL]](https://eprint.iacr.org/2024/418)

 [^TT05]: **Computational Bounds on Hierarchical Data Processing with Applications to Information Security**, by Roberto Tamassia and Nikos Triandopoulos, *in Automata, Languages and Programming*, 2005, [[URL]](https://doi.org/10.1007%2F11523468_13)